'Sopranos' star Gandolfini mourned as a great craftsman

 Other fans managed to get into the funeral service, which was led by the Very Reverend Dr. James A. Kowalski.

 On Wednesday about 100 people attended a private wake for the actor in New Jersey.
-Gandolfini, who was raised in a working-class neighbourhood, shared Tony Soprano's Italian-American heritage and New Jersey roots.
+Gandolfini, who was raised in a working-class neighborhood, shared Tony Soprano's Italian-American heritage and New Jersey roots.

-Broadway theatres dimmed their marquees on Wednesday night in memory of the actor, who also had a successful stage career.
+Broadway theaters dimmed their marquees on Wednesday night in memory of the actor, who also had a successful stage career.

 Gandolfini collapsed in the bathroom of his hotel room in Rome while vacationing with his 13-year-old son, Michael.
 He had been scheduled to attend the closing of the Taormina Film Festival in Sicily.
 He body was flown to the United States on Sunday.